syncfusion-content/angular-docs/angular/PercentageTextbox/Getting-Started.md

 This section explains briefly about how to create a **PercentageTextbox** control in your application with **Angular**.

-## Create PercentageTextbox in Angular Application using Webpack
+## Create PercentageTextbox in Angular Application using Web pack

-To quick start with Syncfusion JavaScript Angular components run the below commands to clone the repository for [Webpack starter](https://github.com/syncfusion/angular2-seeds) and installing required dependency packages.
+To quick start with Syncfusion JavaScript Angular components run the below commands to clone the repository for [Web pack starter](https://github.com/syncfusion/angular2-seeds) and installing required dependency packages.

 {% highlight javascript %}
  > git clone https://github.com/syncfusion/angular2-seeds